-What is Bro?
-Bro is an open source software framework for analyzing network traffic that is most commonly used to detect behavioral anomalies on a network for cybersecurity purposes.
+What is Zeek (Bro IDS)?
+Zeek, formerly known as Bro, is an open-source software framework for analyzing network traffic that is most commonly used to detect behavioral anomalies on a network for cybersecurity purposes.

-Bro provides capabilities that are similar to network intrusion detection systems (IDS), however, thinking about Bro exclusively as an IDS doesn’t effectively describe the breadth of its capabilities.
-This is because Bro enables security operations centers (SOC) to do much more – including performing incident response, forensics, file extraction, and hashing among other capabilities.
+Zeek provides capabilities that are similar to network intrusion detection systems (IDS), however, thinking about Zeek exclusively as an IDS doesn’t effectively describe the breadth of its capabilities.
+This is because Zeek enables security operations centers (SOC) to do much more – including performing incident response, forensics, file extraction, and hashing among other capabilities.

 2) Provides a script interpreter – a robust programming language – which is used to interact with events and understand what those events mean in terms of network security.

-In other words, Bro captures metadata about activity on a network and then provides a programming language to understand when that activity presents malicious or suspicious indications.
+In other words, Zeek captures metadata about activity on a network and then provides a programming language to understand when that activity presents malicious or suspicious indications.

-What is deemed suspicious network behavior in one organization, maybe be routine in another.
-This is why the Bro programming language is so advantageous; it can be used to customize the interpretation of metadata to the specific needs of an organization.
+What is deemed suspicious network behavior in one organization, maybe be routine in another?
+This is why the Zeek programming language is so advantageous; it can be used to customize the interpretation of metadata to the specific needs of an organization.

 A good way to understand why this is so unique is to compare it to a conventional rules-based IDS such as Suricata or Snort.
 A classic use case for those tools is to monitor traffic on a targeted port for a specific attribute – a certain protocol or byte pattern that exists in the packet payloads.
 When those conditions match the rule, the IDS triggers an alert.